 You’ll notice that while there are still some movers and shakers from past years, there are quite a few new experts on the list!
 We’ll explain more below the graphic, but we saw lots of shuffling among the entire 25.
 The competition for being one of the most influential experts in the PPC industry is fierce!

 So are you ready?
 Let’s get to it!

 The Official Top 25 Most Influential PPC Experts:

 Please note: As always, employees of Hanapin Marketing, the creators, owners, and writers of PPC Hero, are not eligible for this list.

-This year, we were exceptionally mindful in limiting the list to purely PPC experts, so while you might notice certain highly influential individuals are not included, even compared to last year, we assure you it’s because we’re keeping it 100% PPC geeks only (and not because we don’t think they’re experts or just plain cool people).
+This also meant that if an expert didn’t get voted in, they weren’t included in the process for rankings (so, every vote counts!).
+Like last year, we were also mindful in limiting the list to purely PPC experts.
+While you might notice certain highly influential individuals are not included, we assure you it’s because we’re keeping it 100% PPC geeks only.

 To learn more, read about our methodology below.